djyde/midman/README.md

 # Why use Midman

-I used to use VPS for transporing some files that was blocked.
+I used to use VPS for transfering some files that was blocked.
 Then use `python -m SimpleHTTPServer <port>` for hosting these files.
 But `SimpleHTTPServer` is unstable.
 The Midman is a replacement.
 It's based on Node.js, make you could manage the server proccess with `PM2`.

 # Requirements